wejs/we-plugin-event/README.md

 ## Has suport to:

- - Add a muilti event system in your we.js project
+ - Add a event portal system in your we.js project
+ - For see all features access http://events.wejs.org

 ### How to test